krakrukra/PocketAdmin/README.md

 if you have a problem / question / feature request, here are your options for contacting me:
 send me an email to krakrukra@tutanota.com
-create a new github issue, or use of the existing one called [general discussion](https://github.com/krakrukra/PocketAdmin/issues/1);
+create a new github issue, or use of the existing one called [general discussion](https://github.com/krakrukra/PocketAdmin/issues/1)
-use EEVBlog forum [post](), dedicated to the project;
+use EEVBlog forum [post](https://www.eevblog.com/forum/oshw/pocketadmin-an-open-source-keystroke-injection-device-badusb/), dedicated to the project

 openbazaar shop link (paste it into the app's internal address bar):
 ob://QmeCrxkz8J1pvBx4nVE7EgZNkLfMftmKtz3dc5oo4bPgqr/store